-This project is headed by a Director and was completed on 30.06.1992 at a total cost of Rs.
-25.130 million.
-The functions of the School are to impart pre-employment and in-service training to different categories of persons who are required to hold supervisory positions in the Mining Industry.
-The School had a planned capacity for 20 students of Mine Supervisory course 10 each for Mine Mechanical and Mine Electrical course.
+The project was headed by a director and was completed on 30th June, 1992 at a total cost of PKR 25.130 Million.
+The functions of the training school are to impart pre-employment and in-service training to different categories of persons who are required to hold supervisory positions in the mining Industry.
+The school had a planned capacity of 20 students of Mine Supervisory course, 10 each for Mine Mechanical and Mine Electrical course.

 The only institute in Pakistan, providing 3 Years Vocational Training in following technologies: